ember-learn/ember-blog/source/2020-05-29-the-ember-times-issue-150.md

 Thanks to work by [Jen Weber (@jenweber)](https://github.com/jenweber) and [Isaac Lee (@ijlee2)](https://github.com/ijlee2), the project is now built on a few well-known solutions: [`ember-code-snippet`](https://github.com/ef4/ember-code-snippet), [`ember-prism`](https://github.com/shipshapecode/ember-prism), [`ember-intl`](https://github.com/ember-intl/ember-intl), [`ember-cli-deploy`](https://github.com/ember-cli-deploy/ember-cli-deploy), and GitHub Actions for CI.

 What's in store for the future?
 The [project](https://github.com/ember-learn/ember-octane-vs-classic-cheat-sheet/) can use your help with updated content, mobile responsive design, and—perhaps what's most cool—translations to languages besides English.
-If you'd like to help, please reach out to the Ember Learning Team on [Discord](https://discord.com/invite/emberjs)!
+If you'd like to help, please reach out to the Ember Learning Team on [#dev-ember-learning](https://discord.com/channels/480462759797063690/480777444203429888) on [Discord](https://discord.com/invite/emberjs)!

 ---